 - Can you give subscribers access to specific videos or your entire catalog?

 - Do you have full control over ads, pricing and access rules?

 It might seem like you’re putting the cart before the horse, but having an ideal monetization system for your customers can grow your audience further and promote effective engagement.

 Due to the growing fear of sharing financial information online, providing your followers with a trusted and protected payment processing platform is of the utmost importance.

 When viewers are directed to a third-party purchasing system, they might feel a justifiable reluctance to offer sensitive personal information.
 To put their minds at ease, you might want to incorporate a reputable built-in purchasing platform, like Stripe.

 With your own safe, on-page payment and billing functions, not only will the concerns of your customers be relieved, but you’ll avoid costly credit card fees that ultimately cut into your profits.

-In fact, compared to credit card processing fees ranging between 2.87% to 4.35%, Stripe’s 1.9% merchant processing fee translates to a savings of up to 2.45%, which means you can keep an extra $24.50 per thousand dollars of revenue!
+In fact, compared to credit card processing fees ranging between 2.87% to 4.35%, Stripe’s 1.9% merchant processing fee translates to a savings of up to 2.45%, which means you can keep an extra $24.50 per every thousand dollars of revenue!
 It might not sound like much, but when the popularity of your videos pick up momentum, you won’t want to leave that kind of money on the table.

 Visit our website to learn more about finding the right monetization options to fit your video needs and business goals.